sasasavic82/surgebot/README.md

 This command runs tests before starting the bot.
 It then kicks off a loop where it monitors `@binance_2017` twitter account, and then subsequently tries to place order.

 ##### `Ctrl + C`
-Pressing these two keys will terminate W.O.L.F.
-Pay particular attention to where in the function loop W.O.L.F was terminated.
-You may need to login to https://www.binance.com/userCenter/openOrders.html to close any open orders that W.O.L.F is no longer watching for you.
+Pressing these two keys will terminate SurgeBot.
+WARNING: If a BUY order has been placed, you may kill of an attempt to execute a profit strategy, thereby holding a position in the newly listed coin.

 ### Issues?